Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 It follows from the previous analysis that, as it was the case for the Baumslag-Solitar groups, there are two types of left-orders on $Sol$:

 {\underline{Case I.}} Conradian orders.

 \vsp

 These correspond to those left-orders for which the normal subgroup $R = \Z^2$ is convex.
-Therefore, $\mathcal{CO}(Sol)$ is made of two copies of the Cantor set $\mathcal{LO}(\Z^2)$, each of which corresponds to a choice of sign for $f$.
-(In Figure 11, these are represented as two ``vertical dashed circles''.)
+Thus, $\mathcal{CO}(Sol)$ is made up of two copies of the Cantor set $\mathcal{LO}(\Z^2)$, each of which corresponds to the choice of a sign for $f$.
+(In Figure 15, these are represented by the two ``vertical dashed circles''.)
 Observe that among all bi-orders on $R$, those that are invariant under conjugacy by $f$ are those that that correspond (under Conrad's homomorphisms) to eigendirections of the matrix $A^T$.
-Since the corresponding left-orders on $Sol$ are the bi-invariant ones, we conclude that $Sol$ supports exactly eight bi-orders.\footnote{A classification of finitely-generated solvable groups admitting only finitely many bi-orders can be found in \cite{botto,kopytov}.}
+Since the corresponding left-orders on $Sol$ are the bi-invariant ones, we conclude that $Sol$ supports exactly eight bi-orders.